 The otter is the biggest member of the weasel family.

 8.)
 Females can undergo delayed implantation.
-This is where the male mates with the female but she doesn’t actually start gestating for months later.
-When the conditions are optimal, she will birth 2 – 3 pups.
+This is where the male mates with the female but she doesn’t actually start gestating (become pregnant) for months later.
+When the conditions are optimal, she will birth up to 6 pups.

 9.)
 A group of otters is called a family, romp, pod, bevy, or raft.

 10.)
 They are predominantly crepuscular (active at dawn and dusk) but they become diurnal (active during the day) during the winter months.

 But wait, there’s still more on the North American river otter!

 11.)
 These otters are polygynous (males mate with several females).